fightforthefuture/redalert-widget/README.md

 Starting at midnight, the night before the vote, the widget will expand again.
 Try it out for yourself [right here](https://www.fightforthefuture.org?redalert).

 The widget is designed to appear once per user, per device, per day, but can be configured to display at a different interval.
-If you'd like to force it to show up on your page for testing, reload the page with `#ALWAYS_SHOW_BFTN_WIDGET` at the end of the URL.
+If you'd like to force it to show up on your page for testing, reload the page with `#ALWAYS_SHOW_RED_ALERT` at the end of the URL.

 Please take a look at [**widget.js**](https://github.com/fightforthefuture/redalert-widget/blob/master/static/widget.js) if you want to see exactly what you're embedding on your page.